redwoodjs/repeaterdev-js/README.md

 enqueued.
 Note the actual running of the job is asynchronous—you will need to query separately to check on the status of an existing job (see [Retrieving Job Results](#retrieving-jobresults)).

-When the job runs, Repeater will issue a POST request to `https://mysite.com/api/sample` and record the result.
+In the above example, when the job runs, Repeater will issue an HTTP POST request to `https://mysite.com/api/sample` and record the [result](#retrieving-jobresults).

 #### Parameter Notes